Five Good Covers presents five cross-genre reinterpretations of an oft-covered song.

 Jamie and the Crazy Hearts are based in Europe, but you wouldn’t know it to listen to them – they give a sinister rawhide spin to “Sam Stone,” making it as compelling musically as it is lyrically.
 Let’s hope they expand their catalog beyond the EP this comes from, titled This Is How It Feels To Be Lonesome.

 Al Kooper’s been called the Forrest Gump of rock music for his propensity to be around for so many great moments in music history, but that sells him short – he’s a mover and shaker, not just a benign presence.
-He covered “Sam Stone” with a full band for 1973′s Naked Songs, but this version, featuring him, his piano, and maybe a dozen lucky witnesses, rises high above that one, bringing Sam Stone closer to heaven than any amount of gold rolling through his veins ever could.
+He covered “Sam Stone” with a full band for 1973’s Naked Songs, but this version, recorded at the Record Plant in 1974 and featuring him, his piano, and maybe a dozen lucky witnesses, rises high above that one, bringing Sam Stone closer to heaven than any amount of gold rolling through his veins ever could.